Polymer/old-docs-site/app/3.0/docs/tools/polymer-cli-commands.md

 ### --component-dir, -c

 The component directory to use.
 When `--npm` is true, defaults to `"node_modules"`.
 Without the `--npm` flag, defaults to `"bower_components"`.

+Polymer 1.x and 2.x element projects might need to set a component directory to resolve peer dependencies accessed by URLs that start with `../`.
+Polymer 3.x projects should use module specifiers (e.g. `'@polymer/polymer/...'`) to access peer dependencies, so most will not need to set a component directory.

 ### --port, -p